Hendrix-CS/csci151/index.md

   * A student is welcome to schedule a follow-up meeting to make an additional attempt to earn full credit.
 * Attempting the demonstration by the deadline earns one additional credit.
-* All demonstrations must be completed by Friday, May 8th at 5 pm.
+* All demonstrations must be completed by the finals period.

 Each formative assessment will be assigned on a Friday.
 To receive credit for an on-time demonstration, the office hours visit will need to occur by the following Thursday at 5 pm.

 ## <a name="labs">Labs</a>

+Labs let you engage further with the material from class, getting first-hand programming experience with Java implementing data structures and ensuring correctness using unit tests.

 | #  | Name
 |:--:|-----